 It is time for our elected leaders to call the bankers’ bluff.
 It is possible, desirable even, to break loose from the cords that yoke the taxpayers of Britain and the rest of Europe to the interests of an immensely wealthy, greedy and stupid financial elite

 So we call on our political leaders, to stand up to bankers.
 After all, dear leaders, you have only your chains to lose.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.